pombredanne/blackduck-scan-directguidance/README.md

 - For a Commit/Push, if there are security policy violations, create fix Pull Requests to upgrade the vulnerable direct dependencies (only for the primary package managers listed above) and set the check status
 - For any activity, if there are security policy violations, create a SARIF output file for import as code security issues in Github (all supported package managers)

-You should add the steps required to run the action for the specific scenarios you wish to support.
+Add steps to run the utility for the specific scenarios you wish to support.

 ## Github Action for Primary Package Managers